 Earth Mama Sweet Orange Castile Baby Wash: Water, Organic Coconut (Cocos Nucifera) Oil, Organic Olive (Olea Europaea) Fruit Oil, Potassium Hydroxide*, Organic Vanilla (Vanilla Planifolia) Fruit Extract, Vegetable Glycerin, Organic Sweet Orange (Citrus Aurantium Dulcis) Oil, Citric Acid, Organic Shea (Butyrospermum Parkii) Butter, Organic Calendula (Calendula Officinalis) Flower Extract, Organic Aloe (Aloe Barbadensis) Leaf Juice (*None present in final product).

-I like that the botanical oils, extracts, butters, and juices are organic.
-Hence, there should not be pesticide residues.
-I also like that these are soap-based washes.
+Organic botanical oils, extracts, butters, and juices make them safe baby shampoo options because there should be no pesticide residues.
+I also like it that these are soap-based washes.
 In my opinion, soap is the safest to use on babies.